AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

 server_search =  [x, y, width, height]
 ```
 ### File changes
-Download for the new files in Default Theme here
 - It should be noted that in this client version, most filenames are the same as their `courtroom_design.ini` and `lobby_design.ini` counterparts.
 #### Added
 |Images| |